Adrian-Mok15/QuizIt/README.md

 - [x] Login/sign up page
 - [x] Logout button
 - [x] Bottom navigation view - home page with the different quiz types
+- [x] Profile page with button that takes you to settings page
-- [ ] Profile page with settings,
+- [ ] Settings page with options to change username and password
 - [x] Database for the questions.
 Either need to get an API, or write the questions ourselves.
-- [ ] QuizActivity.xml - Should have a question at the top, and 4 buttons representing each multiple choice.
+- [x] QuizActivity.xml - Should have a question at the top, and 4 buttons representing each multiple choice.
 Should probably also have an exit button.
 Point counter gained per quiz.
 We could probably follow the same pt system as some online quiz thing.
-- [ ] Home.xml - buttons to represent the different quiz types.
+- [x] Home.xml - buttons to represent the different quiz types.
 Username at the top left.
 Points at the top right.
 - [ ] Profile.xml - profile page with stats of how many they got right/wrong.
 If we decide to categorize the questions, that should be shown here as well.
 Logout button.

 **Optional Nice-to-have Stories**